-History of St. Mary High, Cape Catholic High, Notre Dame High, and Notre Dame Regional High School
+This is the history of St. Mary High, Cape Catholic High, Notre Dame High, and Notre Dame Regional High School.

 Before the founding of St. Mary High School, the Catholic youth of this area studied at the historic college of St. Vincent for boys and the Loretta Academy for girls.
 St. Vincent’s College was conducted by the Vincentian Fathers, and the Loretta Academy conducted by the Sisters of Loretta.